dosiichuk/pizzeria/README.md

 version 2.3

-Click[here](pizzeria-test-1234.herokuapp.com) to access the webpage published on Heroku
+Click [here](https://pizzeria-test-1234.herokuapp.com/) to access the webpage published on Heroku